utkarshujwal/Market-Segmentation-Cluster-Analysis/README.md

 CRISA has both transaction data (each row is a transaction) and household data (each row is a household), and, for the household data, maintains the following information:

-• Demographics of the households (updated annually)
+• Demographics of the households (updated annually).

-• Possession of durable goods (car, washing machine, etc.; updated annually) and a computed "affluence index" on this basis
+• Possession of durable goods (car, washing machine, etc.; updated annually) and a computed "affluence index" on this basis.

 • Purchase data of product categories and brands (updated monthly).

 CRISA has two categories of clients: (1) Advertising agencies who subscribe to the database